 Main Content

-This example shows you how to use the Idealized Baseband Filter block to filter of RF complex baseband signals in Simulink®.
-The Idealized Baseband Filter block performs time-domain or frequency-domain simulation for Butterworth, Chebyshev, or inverse Chebyshev filters.
-The example compares time-domain simulation of RF complex baseband signals between Idealized Baseband and Circuit Envelope Filter blocks in Simulink and the circuit envelope domain, respectively.
-The Idealized Baseband Filter block allows you to design single-carrier perfectly matched RF systems, whereas the Circuit Envelope (CE) Filter block allows you to design multi-carrier RF systems with impedance mismatches.
+Use the Idealized Baseband Filter block to perform filtering of RF complex baseband signals in Simulink®.
+The Idealized Baseband Filter block performs time-domain or frequency-domain simulation for Butterworth, Chebyshev, or Inverse Chebyshev filters.
+This example compares time-domain simulation of RF complex baseband signals between Idealized Baseband and Circuit Envelope Filter blocks in Simulink and Circuit Envelope domain, respectively.
+The Idealized Baseband Filter block allows you to design single carrier perfectly matched RF systems, whereas the Circuit Envelope (CE) Filter block allows you to design multi-carrier RF systems with impedance mismatches.

 System Architecture

 • Idealized Baseband Filter block simulated using Interpreted execution.
-This option performs block signal processing using the MATLAB® interpreter, and shortens startup time, but the speed is slower than Code generation.
+This option performs block signal processing using the MATLAB® interpreter.
+This option shortens startup time, but the speed is slower than Code generation.

 Define Simulation Parameters

-Define sample time, samples per frame, and carrier frequency as the simulation parameters.
+Define sample time, samples per frame, and carrier frequency as simulation parameters.

 sampleTime = 8e-6;